kehrlab/molemap/README.md

 # bcmap
 Maps barcodes to a reference genome and returns genomic windows from which the barcoded reads most likely originate.
-Each window is assessed with a quality score.
+Each window is assessed with a quality score representing the trustworthines of the mapping.
+A barcode index is constructed alongside the mapping and can be used to quickly retrieve all reads belonging to a barcode.

 ## Prerequisites
 - [SeqAn2](https://seqan.readthedocs.io/en/master/Infrastructure/Use/Install.html#infra-use-install)